szymonjakob/PHP-Wordpress-Woocommerce/README.md

 <h2>Advantege of using hooks</h2>
 The biggest advantage of this solution is that it does not directly affect the template files of the wordpress theme.
 It's injection 💉

+<h2>generatepress pefix</h2>
+Functions preceded by "generatepress" only work with the generatePress theme